geek/graphi/README.md

 - `graphqlPath` - HTTP path to serve graphql requests.
 Default is `/graphql`
 - `graphiqlPath` - HTTP path to serve the GraphiQL UI.
 Set to '' or false to disable.
 Default is `/graphiql`
 - `schema` - graphql schema either as a string or as a GraphQLSchema instance
 - `resolvers` - query and mutation functions mapped to their respective keys.
-Resolvers can either return a Promise or expect a callback function as the last argument and execute it when done.
+Resolvers should return a promise when performing asynchronous operations.

 ## Usage

-### With promises

 ```javascript
 const schema = `